ppizarror/FNELEM-GPU/README.md

 #### LoadNode

-NodeLoad is a load applied into a node, it needs the node reference and a load vector.
+NodeLoad is a load applied to a node; it needs the node reference and a load vector.
 In FNELEM-GPU matrices and vectors are defined using **FEMatrix** class.
 That class provides the following main methods:

 - Add
-- Substract
+- Subtract
 - Multiply
 - Inverse (Using CPU and GPU)
 - Determinant